-1.4.2 Running Cloud Discovery Service with RTI Real-Time WAN Transport
+1.5.2 Running Cloud Discovery Service with RTI Real-Time WAN Transport

-To perform the public address resolution needed to assist in the discovery and communication of remote Do-mainParticipants behind NATs, you will need to run a Cloud Discovery Service instance on a publicly reachable host and enable RTI Real-Time WAN Transport (RWT).
+To perform the public address resolution needed to assist in the discovery and communication of remote DomainParticipants behind NATs, you will need to run a Cloud Discovery Service instance on a publicly reachable host and enable RTI Real-Time WAN Transport (RWT).
 For that, you will need to configure the following Cloud Discovery Service parameters:

 - Service or host port host_port: This is the UDP port number where the Cloud Discovery Service instance will listen for PAs.
-This number shall be within the valid range for UDP ports and not taken by any other application running on the host. - Public IPv4 address public_addr: This is the publicly reachable address that external DomainParticipants can use to access the service host. - Public port public_port: This is the UDP port number that external remote DomainParticipants use to communicate with the service running on host_port.
+This number shall be within the valid range for UDP ports and not taken by any other application running on the host. - Public port public_port: This is the UDP port number that external remote DomainParticipants use to communicate with the service running on host_port.

-If the service host is directly accessible to the WAN with no firewalls/NAT, the host_port is the same as the public_port, and public_addr also matches the local host address.
-If the service host is behind a NAT, then public_port represents the forwarded port statically configured in the NAT device, and can be a different number than host_port; also the public_addr will be different than the local host address.
+If the service host is directly accessible to the WAN with no firewalls/NAT, the host_port is the same as the public_port.
+If the service host is behind a NAT, then public_port represents the forwarded port statically configured in the NAT device, and can be a different number than host_port.